While there are many options available for studying Latin at home, this course offers a unique and living approach:

 A beginning Latin experience tailored specifically for the Charlotte Mason homeschool.

 We approach Latin as a living language, engaging all the senses through reading, writing, hearing, reciting, play-acting, and narrating—to discover how it works.

 As we learn the language, we come to know those who spoke it through relationship with a historical family from antiquity.

 Mrs. Mason considered Latin a “disciplinary” subject, like grammar, mathematics, and music—which lean into habits to develop skill.

 We cultivate intellectual habits through active, oral lessons and meaningful, short assignments—reinforcing learning while respecting student time.

-Classes run from August to May, with several holiday breaks.
+Classes run from August to early May.

-In “Living Introduction to Latin,” I invite students to wade into the deep springs of classical study and explore with pleasure.
-We pursue Latin relationally, as Mason’s students did—deepening our understanding of language as a whole before focusing on grammatical details.
-We learn basic grammar and vocabulary, discover English derivatives from Latin roots, and acquire a classical pronunciation—while reading Latin from the start!
-But more than this, our study transports students through an ancient gateway, initiating an immense number of interests and developing the “historic sense”:
+In our Living Latin Lessons, I invite students to wade into the deep springs of classical study and explore with pleasure.
+We pursue Latin relationally, as Mason’s students did—deepening our understanding of the language as a whole before focusing on grammatical details.
+We learn basic grammar and vocabulary, discover English derivatives from Latin roots, and acquire a classical pronunciation—all while reading Latin from the start!
+But more than this, our study guides us through an ancient gateway to the foothills of classics and the humanities, initiating an immense number of interests along the way and developing the “historic sense”:

 Interested?
 Here Are the Course Details:

 WHAT: An introductory Latin course inspired by the philosophy of Charlotte Mason and modeled on living methods applied to Latin study at the House of Education in Ambleside and in the Parents’ Union Schools.